sheenazien8/kasiertansi/README.md

 - Learn Fullstack Laravel framework
 - Learn Vuejs Framework
 - Learn to create increment code and integration with other hardware
-- Learn Passport laravel authenticated
+- Learn Passport laravel authentication

 ## Timeline
 - not finished